 Lawns.
 New lawns – apply 10 lbs. of worm castings per 100 sq. ft. into the topsoil and mix in grass seed and water well.
 For established lawns – distribute as top dress 10 lbs. per 100 sq. ft.

-Casting tea.
-Soak 0.5 – 1 part of worm castings in 10 parts water for 1-2 days with aeration.
+Castings tea.
+Soak 0.5 – 1 part of worm castings and a little bit molasses in 10 – 15 parts water with a strong aeration for overnight.
 Stir well, filter and water as usual.
 Worm casting teas are not only used to feed plants, and restore or enhance the beneficial soil microbes.
 They are also sprayed onto the foliage to control foliar diseases.
 Casting teas are excellent for flowering, fruiting or difficult to access potted plants.
 Repeat weekly.

 – Bintoro Gunadi